HorizonIITM/oeis-cli/INSTRUCTIONS.md

 and presenting.
 For this, we need to observe the HTML structure of the OIES webpages - to identify which tags to extract for which information.
 Once the data is filtered, we can employ various tools/commands to clean filtered data, which will make the data useful for us to proceed further.
+This observation is done using "Inspect Element" option of various browsers.

 ## Phase 3 - Making script